plblum/jivs/docs/Learning_Jivs/Building_Client_Validation_UI.md

 The Error Display tests `issuesFound`, not `isValid`, because it should also present issues such as Warnings that do not make the field invalid.

-*Accessibility requirements for dynamically presented Error Messages are covered later in **Accessible Validation Presentation**.*
+*Accessibility requirements for dynamically presented Error Messages are covered in [Accessible Client Validation UI](Accessible_Client_Validation_UI.md).*

 ##### Error Icon with a Native Tooltip